yaahc/rustconf/error-handling-isnt-all-about-errors.md

 Notes: The Rust model for errors distinguishes between two classes of errors.

-Recoverable errors are errors you can reasonably expect to occur during execution of..., can be handled, or reported.
+Recoverable errors are errors you can reasonably expect to occur during execution of..., can be reacted to, or reported.

-Unrecoverable errors are bugs, can’t be handled, only reported before exiting the program / thread
+Unrecoverable errors are bugs, like index out of bounds. can’t be reacted to, only reported before exiting the program / thread

 Most languages dont distinguish between these kinds of errors